Scholarship is crucial to the culture of the university and supports several Strategic Plan goals (PDF).

+Scholarship is crucial to the culture of the university and supports several Strategic Plan goals (PDF).
 The Center for Faculty Scholarship facilitates the research, scholarship, and creative endeavors of full-time, tenure-track or tenured faculty and librarians across all disciplines.

-The Center supports faculty scholarship by recognizing the faculty achievements in research and creative practice and facilitating dialogues across campus that promote collaborative and interdisciplinary scholarship.
+The center supports faculty scholarship by recognizing the faculty achievements in research and creative practice and facilitating dialogues across campus that promote collaborative and interdisciplinary scholarship.
 We also evaluate funding requests for internal research grants and work closely with the Grants Office to assist those seeking external grant funding.
 For more timely content like our Facebook page or follow our Twitter account.

 Coordinator Information